SESA/ER/README.md

 after cloning:

-#add git submodules slicedrop and dropzone
+to add git submodules slicedrop and dropzone: make init
-make init

-#add node modules and run
+to add node modules and run:
 make run